wp-plugins/wordpress-bootstrap-css/readme.txt

 Tags: CSS, Twitter Bootstrap, Twitter Bootstrap Javascript, Bootstrap CSS, WordPress Bootstrap, normalize, reset, YUI Requires at least: 3.2.0
 Tested up to: 3.3.1
-Stable tag: 2.0.0-beta2
+Stable tag: 2.0.0

-With Wordpress Bootstrap CSS you can quickly include the latest Twitter Bootstrap CSS and Javascript libraries in your Wordpress site.
+With Wordpress Twitter Bootstrap CSS you can easily include the latest Twitter Bootstrap CSS and Javascript libraries in your Wordpress site.

 == Description ==

-* Currently in Beta - upgrade at your own risk or to help us find bugs.

-**Beta Notes and Issues:**

-**Beta2**
-*	Shortcodes TBS_BUTTON, TBS_LABEL, TBS_ALERT have been adapted for Twitter Bootstrap v2.0.
-Notes to follow.
-*	Discovered Javascript incompatibility with DIGG DIGG plugin + Twitter Bootstrap Javascript libraries.
-Nothing I can fix with this plugin.
-**Beta1**
-*	"Twitter Legacy" = Twitter Bootstrap Library version 1.4.0
-*	"Twitter" = Twitter Bootstrap Library version 2.0.0
-*	When you upgrade, you will be set to "Twitter Legacy" if you were on Twitter 1.4.0.
-To use version 2.0.0, you must manually select "Twitter"
-*	Existing Shortcodes MAY NOT WORK with, and have not been tested against, version 2.0.0.
-If you need your shortcodes, stick with "Twitter Legacy".
-*	New Shortcode added for version 2.0: [TBS_TOOLTIP].
-This replaces [TBS_TWIPSY] in version 1.4.0.
-You can still use [TBS_TWIPSY] for now and the software will attempt to correct

-**End Beta Notes**
+To see the latest release notes for the new version 2.0.0 for the [WordPress Twitter Bootstrap CSS plugin](http://www.hostliketoast.com/2012/02/wordpress-twitter-bootstrap-css-plugin-v2-0-final/ "WordPress Twitter Bootstrap CSS plugin v2.0 (Final) - Notes on important changes") see the release article on our site.

 We love to use Twitter Bootstrap at [Host Like Toast](http://www.hostliketoast.com/ "Host Like Toast: Managed Wordpress Hosting").